-In a VHT Compressed Beamforming frame not carrying a VHT(#4713) Compressed Beamforming Report field, the fields Nc Index, Nr Index, Channel Width, Grouping, Codebook Information, Feedback Type, First Segment and Sounding Sequence Number are reserved and set to 0 and the Remaining Segments field is set to 7.
+In a VHT Compressed Beamforming frame not carrying all or part of a VHT(#4713) Compressed Beamforming report, the fields Nc Index, Nr Index, Channel Width, Grouping, Codebook Information, Feedback Type and Sounding Sequence Number are reserved, the First Segment field is set to 0 and the Remaining Segments field is set to 7.

 VHT Compressed Beamforming Report field

-The VHT Compressed Beamforming Report field is used by the VHT Compressed Beamforming frame (see VHT Compressed Beamforming frame format) to carry explicit feedback information in the form of angles representing compressed beamforming feedback matrices V for use by a transmit beamformer to determine steering matrices Q, as described in 9.29.3 (Explicit feedback beamforming)(#4954) and 20.3.12.3 (Explicit feedback beamforming).
+The VHT Compressed Beamforming Report field is used by the VHT Compressed Beamforming report (see VHT Compressed Beamforming frame format) to carry explicit feedback information in the form of angles representing compressed beamforming feedback matrices V for use by a transmit beamformer to determine steering matrices Q, as described in 9.29.3 (Explicit feedback beamforming)(#4954) and 20.3.12.3 (Explicit feedback beamforming).

 The size of the VHT Compressed Beamforming Report field depends on the values in the VHT MIMO Control field.
+The VHT Compressed Beamforming Report field contains VHT Compressed Beamforming Report information or successive (possibly zero-length) portions of this in the case of a segmented VHT Compressed Beamforming report (see 9.31.5).
+VHT Compressed Beamforming Report information is always included in the VHT Compressed Beamforming report.

-The VHT Compressed Beamforming Report field contains the channel matrix elements indexed, first, by matrix angles in the order shown in Order of angles in the Compressed Beamforming Feedback Matrix subfield and, second, by data subcarrier index from lowest frequency to highest frequency.
+The VHT Compressed Beamforming Report information contains the channel matrix elements indexed, first, by matrix angles in the order shown in Order of angles in the Compressed Beamforming Feedback Matrix subfield and, second, by data subcarrier index from lowest frequency to highest frequency.
 The explanation on how these angles are generated from the beamforming feedback matrix V is given in 20.3.12.3.6 (Compressed beamforming feedback matrix).
 In Order of angles in the Compressed Beamforming Feedback Matrix subfield ,

 Nc is the number of columns in a compressed beamforming feedback matrix determined by the Nc Index field of the VHT MIMO Control field,